 Green Tea for Hair: A More In-depth Investigation Using In-Vivo and In-Vitro Methods

-A study conducted by Phytomedicine (2007) measured the effectiveness of EGCG green tea hair growth in a test tube (in-vitro) and in a living organism (in-vivo).
+A study conducted by Phytomedicine (2007) measured the effectiveness of EGCG green tea hair growth in a test tube (in-vitro) and a living organism (in-vivo).
 The experiment determined the potential benefits of EGCG hair loss treatment on human dermal papilla cells (DPCs) in-vitro and in-vivo (2).
 Dermal papilla cells regulate hair follicle growth and development.

 The investigation found green tea extract hair growth was noticeable in both in-vivo and in-vitro experimentation.
 The study concluded that EGCG promotes hair growth through its anti-apoptotic (programmed cell death) effect on dermal papilla cells.

-- Dr. UGro Gashee products are conceived, formulated and tested by a board-certified dermatologist.
+- Dr. UGro Gashee products are conceived, formulated, and tested by a board-certified dermatologist.

 Another Study on EGCG Hair Growth

 The Journal of the National Medical Association published an investigation in 2005 (3).
 The study divided mice suffering from hair loss into two groups.
 Researchers gave rodents in Group A the water that had polyphenol extracts derived from dehydrated green tea.
 Group B subjects received regular drinking water for treatment.
-Researchers administered treatment to both ranks for 6 months.
+Researchers administered treatment to both ranks for six months.